This section highlights issues that are important for platypus conservation:

 - Pick up litter – particularly anything that looks like it could eventually get caught around a platypus’s bill, neck or body – whether or not it’s found near water.

 - Spread the word, particularly to children, that carelessly dropped personal items such as plastic bracelets or elastic hair-ties can have lethal consequences for wildlife.
 Items dropped on sidewalks or in playgrounds may still end up in platypus habitats after being carried long distances through storm water drains.

-- Make it your habit to cut through all metal or plastic rings or loops of any size before you dispose of them – just to be on the safe side.
+- Make it your habit to cut through ALL metal or plastic rings or loops of any size before disposing of them – just to be on the safe side.

 Photos courtesy of J. Shaw (middle), APC (top and bottom)